EPL mulls early end even as gov't clears path to resuming - WHIZ News

 Liverpool is 25 points clear in the Premier League with nine games remaining but clubs remain divided over accepting a plan promoted by police to use neutral venues for all games to limit the burden on authorities.

 “Everybody would prefer to play home and away if at all possible,” Masters said.
-“It’s clear to see that some clubs feel more strongly about that than others.
-It is an ongoing dialogue and … we are in contact with the authorities and listening to that advice while also representing club views in those discussions.”
+“We are in contact with the authorities.

+Police fear fans gathering at stadiums even if they are not allowed in.

+“Some of our clubs would argue that in relation to policing their own fans that they have a good relationship with them,” Masters said, “and that they encourage their own fans not to turn up outside their home venues while they’re playing behind closed doors, and they’re in a better position to control that.”

 But the government announced that step two of its plan for easing the lockdown included allowing “sporting events to take place behind closed doors for broadcast, while avoiding the risk of large scale social contact.”